THE KRAKOW SERIES PT2

 NOTHING HIT HOME MORE THAN STANDING INSIDE THE GAS CHAMBERS

-As you might expect I had our transfer arranged first thing in the morning.
-Auschwitz is notorious for being busy so I wanted to take every possible opportunity to avoid the crowds.
+As you might expect, I had our transfer arranged first thing in the morning.
+Since Auschwitz is notorious for being busy, I wanted to take every possible opportunity to avoid the crowds.
+Therefore, we planned our visit early to ensure a more serene experience.

 AUSCHWITZ

-It was important that we avoided the crowds as I never wanted to feel like I was a tourist.
-I wanted a certain atmosphere for my family.
-For them to imagine themselves walking through the gates for the first time and have the space and peace to think about the people who done it for real.
-Rather than jostling for a photo and listening to 10 guides all speak at once.
+It was important that we avoided the crowds because I never wanted to feel like I was a tourist.
+Moreover, I wanted a certain atmosphere for my family.
+Specifically, I wanted them to imagine themselves walking through the gates for the first time and have the space and peace to think about the people who did it for real, rather than jostling for a photo and listening to ten guides all speak at once.

-We also planned to have our trip at this time of year so we could experience the severe weather conditions that had to be endured.
-However, I didn’t expect how cold it actually turned out to be.
+Additionally, we planned our trip at this time of year so we could experience the severe weather conditions that had to be endured.
+Nevertheless, I didn’t expect how cold it actually turned out to be.

 THE GATES

-The atmosphere was exactly how I wanted, cold, dark and eerie.
-The gates read “Arbeit macht frei” which translates to “work sets you free,” one of many lies the prisoners were told.
+The atmosphere was exactly how I wanted: cold, dark, and eerie.
+As we approached, the gates read “Arbeit macht frei,” which translates to “work sets you free,” one of many lies the prisoners were told.

 Like any trip, I had done a lot of research and tried to learn as much as possible.
-I felt I knew a fair bit but after listening to the guide for only a few minutes it soon dawned on me how little I actually knew!
-A guide is completely necessary here, there is just no substitute for the knowledge they can share.
+Although I felt I knew a fair bit, after listening to the guide for only a few minutes, it soon dawned on me how little I actually knew!
+Indeed, a guide is completely necessary here; there is just no substitute for the knowledge they can share.

 GAS CHAMBER

-We moved onto the gas chambers and crematorium where we were able to stand in the very spot many died in.
-You join various other tours at the same time and with only 20 people in the chamber you get an idea of how cramped it could be with several hundred.
-After the doors were locked the guards then opened the hatches from above and emptied their buckets of pellets.
-These reacted with the moisture and created the gas, giving people between 10 – 15 minutes to live.
+We then moved onto the gas chambers and crematorium, where we were able to stand in the very spot where many had died.
+Simultaneously, you join various other tours, and with only 20 people in the chamber, you get an idea of how cramped it could be with several hundred.
+After the guards locked the doors, they opened the hatches from above and emptied their buckets of pellets.
+These reacted with the moisture and created the gas, giving people between 10–15 minutes to live.

 CREMATORIUM

-At this point it was silent, a far cry from what it would have been like but you realised everyone was just in complete shock at what people actually went through.
-Many times we’ve read about them or heard about them but to actually be walking through the gas chambers where so many people died really hit home.
-There was so many people forced into the gas chambers that the crematorium could not keep up.
-Other prisoners were forced to fill the ovens of the bodies of their prison mates, two and sometimes three at a time.
+At this point, it was silent, a far cry from what it would have been like; however, you realized everyone was just in complete shock at what people actually went through.
+Many times, we’ve read about them or heard about them, but to actually walk through the gas chambers where so many people died really hit home.
+There were so many people forced into the gas chambers that the crematorium could not keep up.
+Additionally, other prisoners were forced to fill the ovens with the bodies of their prison mates, two and sometimes three at a time.

 FACTS: